thacherT1D/webdevstuff/Dev_Environment/Setup_Development_Environment.desc.md

 touch index.html
 ```

 Noticed a red `✖` has replaced your prompt symbol.
-It indicates your staging area is dirty. :worried:
+It indicates your staging area is dirty. 😟

 ![](https://i.imgur.com/jdcHS8p.png)